Aquafina-water-bottle/jp-mining-note/docs/docs/quickstart.md

 The interface for mobile should be mostly the same as the desktop.
 However, there are a few important differences to note:

-1. Instead of collapsing sections, these are replaced with tabs.
+1. Collapsing sections, are replaced with tabs.
 1. The sentence appears below the definition instead of above.
 1. The audio buttons appear at the bottom left of the card, instead of right below the pitch accent.